radiegtya/BukanMessenger/README.md

 ## Important
 This project is still on very early development stage.
 If you want to use for production, use it with your own risk.
-<br><br>More feature Coming Really Soon.
+<br>More feature Coming Really Soon.
 <br>You are not recommended to give pull request for now, although You can fork this anytime.
+(Except You had contact me before and have fully understanding on this project.

 ## BukanMessenger